Coronavirus deaths rising in 30 US states amid winter surge

 “Just 25 doses have been given in one lowest income country — not 25 million, not 25,000 — just 25.
 I need to be blunt: The world is on the brink of a catastrophic moral failure,” Tedros said.
 He did not specify the country, but a WHO spokeswoman identified it as Guinea.

-Tedros, an Ethiopian who goes by his first name, nonetheless hailed the scientific achievement behind rolling out coronavirus vaccines less than a year after the pandemic erupted in China, where a WHO-backed team has now been deployed to look into origins of the coronavirus.
+Tedros nonetheless hailed the scientific achievement behind rolling out coronavirus vaccines less than a year after the pandemic erupted in China.

 “Vaccines are the shot in the arm we all need, literally and figuratively,” Tedros said.
 “But we now face the real danger that even as vaccines bring hope to some, they become another brick in the wall of inequality between the worlds of the world’s haves and have-nots.”